alterNERDtive/VaultHunters-tweaks/README.md

 * Made lvl 50+ requirements easier (~20%).
 * Added lvl 75 tier with old lvl 50 requirements (this might or might not work out of the box, testing needed).
+* Buffed Wooden Chest tier 1 from 0–3 to 1–3.
+I don’t think loot should ever give flat 0.
+* Nerfed Coin Stack tiers from 0–3, 4 to 0–1, 2–3 to compensate; also should
+  alleviate the issue that they roll multiple times and dominate most Elixir rolls.

+Mobs can still roll 0 glorp; I don’t quite like that either, but changing it would require major rebalancing of the entire thing.

 ### Fortune and Vault Ores